How Much Are PayPal Fees?

 Card reader prices range from $14.99 for a dongle that plugs into a mobile device to $99.99 for a card reader that can take swipe, dip, and contactless payments.
 Other hardware products sold through PayPal include register stands, receipt printers, and cash drawers.
-For an all-in-one POS hardware solution, PayPal recommends the Elo Paypoint, a combination register, cash drawer, and card reader.
+For an all-in-one POS hardware solution, PayPal recommends the Elo Paypoint from Talech, a combination register, cash drawer, and card reader.

 PayPal Rates and Fees: Payment Processing